Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

-# Proyecto MASB-POT-S
+# MASB-POT-S Project

 <img align="left" src="https://img.shields.io/badge/Proyecto-Potenciostato-yellow"><img align="left" src="https://img.shields.io/badge/Entorno de desarrollo-STM32CubeIDE-blue"><img align="left" src="https://img.shields.io/badge/Versión-v0.1.0-green"></br>

-Éste proyecto consiste en la programación de un potenciostato formado por un *front-end* previamente diseñado por Albert Álvarez, y un *back-end* basado en la *Evaluation Board* (EVB) NUCLEO-F401RE de STMicroelectronics. Ésta configuración se va a realizar para llevar a cabo pruebas electroquímicas.
+This project consists on the programming of a potentiostat formed by a _front-end_ previously designed by Albert Álvarez, and a _back-end_ based on the *Evaluation Board* (EVB) NUCLEO-F401RE of STMicroelectronics.
+This configuration is going to be used for electrichemical testing,

-El grupo que ha realizado éste proyecto se llama `ecologiques` y está formado por **Helena Riesco** y **Maria Penón**.
+The group that has developed this project is called `ecologiques` and is composed by **Maria Penon** and **Helena Riesco**.

 <p align="left">
 <a href="masb-pot-s-ecologiques/Docs/assets/imgs/MARIA-PENON-BOSOM.jpg">